 Habituation is a decrease in response as a consequence of repeated exposure to a stimulus.
 The goal is to disassociate the pre-departure cues from the actual departure.
-Examples include picking up keys, putting on shoes, packing briefcase, etc. Using the picking up keys as an example, through habituation, the owner picks up the keys, the dog alerts, becomes anxious and comes to the owner; the owner ignores the dog and goes about routine; the owner does not leave the house.
+Examples include picking up keys, putting on shoes, packing a briefcase, etc. Using the picking up keys as an example, through habituation, the owner picks up the keys, the dog alerts, becomes anxious and comes to the owner; the owner ignores the dog and goes about their routine; the owner does not leave the house.
 Consequently, the dog learns that the keys mean nothing.
-This is done with all of the pre-departure cues so that they no longer predict departure, no longer lead to an anxious response, and become less important to the dog and easier to ignore.
+This is done with all of the pre-departure cues so that they no longer predict departure, which no longer leads to an anxious response, and become less important to the dog and easier to ignore.

 With counter-conditioning a response is elicited that is behaviourally and physiologically incompatible with another response.
 A dog cannot be anxious and relaxed at the same time.
 In the case of separation anxiety, the dog is rewarded for relaxation and the technique is used to decrease the response of the dog to departure cues.
 For example, the dog is taught to sit/stay near an exit.
 If the dog is calm and relaxed, it is rewarded with a food treat or a pat on the head and vocal praise "good boy" "good girl".
 This process is usually used in combination with de-sensitisation.